spatie/guidelines.spatie.be/content/code-style/javascript.md

 export const query = selector => document.querySelector(selector);
 ```

-Higher order functions can use arrow functions if it improves readability.
+Higher-order functions can use arrow functions if it improves readability.

 ```js
 function sum(a, b) {